Positional Games and QBF: A Polished Encoding: Analysis

 \subsection{Setup of Experiments}

-When solving problems encoded in \ac{QBF}, the ideas underlying the encoding of a problem are only a factor in whether the instances can be solved withing reasonable resources.
-Two other important factors are the specific solver invoked and the kind of preprocessing performed on the instance before solving, if any.
-In our experiments, we chose four state-of-the-art QBF solvers, including the top three solvers of the latest QBF Competition\footnote{\url{http://www.qbflib.org/eval19.html}} and three preprocessors, as indicated in Table~\ref{tab:software}.\footnote{We also attempted to use the \texttt{rareqs} \ac{QBF} solver, but it timed out on almost all instances.
+When solving problems encoded in \ac{QBF}, the ideas underlying the encoding of a problem is only a factor in whether the instances can be solved within reasonable resources.
+Two other important factors are the specific solver invoked and the preprocessing performed on the instance before solving, if any.
+In our experiments, we chose four state-of-the-art QBF solvers, including the top three solvers of the 2019 QBF Competition\footnote{\url{http://www.qbflib.org/eval19.html}} and three preprocessors, as indicated in Table~\ref{tab:software}.\footnote{We also attempted to use the \texttt{rareqs} \ac{QBF} solver, but it timed out on almost all instances.
 Preprocessor H was omitted due to large timeouts.} All software was called with default command line parameters.

-The experiments have been running on a i7-7820X CPU @ 3.60GHz with 8 cores, 24GB RAM.
-All solvers have been running with a dedicated single core.
+The experiments were run on an i7-7820X CPU @ 3.60GHz with 8 cores and 32GB RAM.
+It was made sure that each solver had a dedicated single core available.
+No solver needed multi-threading.